 Learning: The learning core theme is central to WSU’s mission to provide transformative educational experiences and its commitment to support student success at every stage of the student life cycle.

-Community: The community core theme reflects WSU’s role as an educational, cultural and economic leader for the region.
+Community: The community core theme reflects WSU’s role as an educational, cultural and economic steward for the region.

-To facilitate the goals of the plan, university total headcount enrollment will grow to 32,000 students by fall 2025, which will include growth in the number of matriculated degree-seeking students to 18,700.
+To facilitate the goals of the WSU Strategic Plan, university total headcount enrollment will grow to 32,000 students by Fall 2025, which will include growth in the number of matriculated degree-seeking students to 18,700.